massix/cv/main.typ

 ]

-// Projects
+// Hobbies and Projects

-= Personal Projects
+= Interests

-#resume-entry(
-  title: "NixOS Contributor and Maintainer",
-  location: github-link("nixos/nixpkgs"),
-  date: "Aug 2023",
-  description: [
-    Proud member of the NixOS Maintainers.
-  ]
-)

 #resume-item[
-  As a maintainer, I am in charge of different derivations of the distribution, I actively commit to the life of the product by also reviewing other pull requests and being active in all the support and communication channels.
-]

-#resume-entry(
-  title: "Chaos Monkey",
-  location: github-link("massix/chaos-monkey"),
-  date: "Jan 2024",
-  description: [
-    Golang implementation of the Chaos Monkey from Netflix.
-  ]
-)

-#resume-item[
-  A Chaos Monkey Operator for Kubernetes, driven by a straightforward and easy to configure CRD.
-Initially developed for a specific customer, then I was given the permission to opensource it.
-]

-#resume-entry(
-  title: "Hwedis",
-  location: github-link("massix/hwedis"),
-  date: "Nov 2023",
-  description: [
-    Redis cache multiplexer written in Haskell
-  ]
-)

-#resume-item[
-  Used as the base of one of the internship programs in ALTEN, the main idea is to intercept the calls to a Redis server and distribute the information about the availability of the objects in the cache to avoid useless ping-pongs.
-]

-#resume-entry(
-  title: "Purescript Testcontainers",
-  location: github-link("massix/purescript-testcontainers"),
-  date: "Dec 2023",
-  description: [
-    High-level wrapper for Testcontainers, in Purescript and JS FFI ]
-)

-#resume-item[
-  The wrapper uses Monads to isolate the execution environment of the containers and to allow developers to easily interact with a running container.
-The library will soon be published on Pursuit and be available on the official channel.
-]

-// Personal Interests

-= Personal Interests

-#resume-item[
-  In no particular order: I love spending time with my beloved partner, our beautiful cat and our friends.
+  In my spare time I do enjoy writing software, my
+  #link("https://github.com/massix")[GitHub Account] is the living proof of how
+  much I love experimenting.
+I am a *proud maintainer and contributor* of the
+  #link("https://github.com/nixos/nixpkgs")[*NixOS Linux Distribution*], for
+  which I maintain some derivations and rewrote the way Electron applications are packaged.

   I enjoy practicing Beach Volley and going at the gym, trying to stay fit despite the time moving forward faster than I'd like to admit.
 I am a big supporter of Rimini Football Club, practically since I was born and probably even sometime before.
 I do sympathize for FC Internazionale and Bologna FC.
   I love boardgames, wargames, videogames and basically everything ending in "games".
 And, of course, Opensource.
 ]